ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 **Location-tracking Tag**:
 : a term that may be used interchangeably with Location-tracking Accessory.

+**Manual Scanning**:
+: method(s) of  detection that involve(s) a user initiated scan for nearby Accessories.
+Contrast with Background Scanning.

 **Non-Owner Device**:
 : a Device that may connect to an Accessory but is not an Owner Device of that Accessory.